Share This Article

 The first step if you are interested in this diet is to consult your doctor and be accompanied by a dietitian.
 Monitoring his biological assessments and adapting his diet if necessary from a practice of the ketogenic diet, will prevent irreversible side effects such as cardiovascular risk.

-Ketogenic diet: Mixed opinion or lack of reliable studies?
+ketogenic diet benefits and risks: Mixed opinion or lack of reliable studies?

 There are controversies and myths about this diet, but for most people, it seems to be very safe.